giuliachiola/super-blog-content/README.md

 | `main`      | production (also used by super-blog-11ty) |

-## How to release this submodule to the main blog project
+## How to update content in `super-blog-content` repository

-Run the alias inside this `super-blog-content` folder from the `main` branch:
+Run the alias inside this `super-blog-11ty` folder from the `main` branch:

 ```shell
 ~/Sites/super-blog-11ty/super-blog-content > main > blog-update